 - if it occurs on the Campus or in any College facility;

 - if it occurs while the student who is charged was attending or participating in any College-related activity (such as athletic contests, field trips, study abroad programs or social events);

 - if the conduct, wherever it occurs, calls in question the student's suitability as a member of the College community such as but not limited to, acts of violence, violations of another's civil rights, hazing, the unlawful sale or possession of drugs, the unlawful use of alcoholic beverages and crimes against persons or property.
 These and similar behaviors will subject a student to College discipline regardless of where the conduct occurs.

-The fact that a student's conduct may also constitute a crime in violation of local, state, or federal law does not limit the ability of the College to discipline the student for that conduct.
+The fact that a student's conduct may also constitute a crime in violation of local, State, or Federal law does not limit the ability of the College to discipline the student for that conduct.
 The College, therefore, always reserves the right to submit a complaint to the Student Conduct System even if the same conduct is or may become the subject of a criminal or civil case.
 If there are ever any questions concerning the procedure or any other aspect of the student conduct system, students should ask for clarification before the hearing.
-This may be done by contacting the Student Affairs Division Office or by contacting a Procedural Advisor through the Student Affairs Office.
+This may be done by contacting the Student Affairs Division Office.